aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 ### Fluent Bit config

+In this example, we used the Lua filter plugin to add a key `namespace` with value of Kubernetes namespace name prefixed by `logs_`.
+This key is subsequently used in the Kafka output plugin to define Kafka topic name dynamically.
+Therefore, all logs belong to a Kubernetes namespace will be grouped by a Kafka topic.

 ## Prerequisites

 * An Amazon S3 bucket as a Terraform backend to store Terraform state data files.